min2ha/ukwa-site/content/target/54944/index.en.md

   "subject": "Brexit"
 }

-# Independent: Drop the Target: May's 'tens of thousands' immigration cap would cut labour supply and deepen existing shortages, report says

 he Government should base future immigration policy on economic need instead of an arbitrary numerical target, the consultancy RepGraph says